madness seeking mastery

 { nowhen, nowhere, Iris Yaun, 2025 }

-A year after moving into their Corporate Center, Union Carbide's Indian subcontinent subsidiary had a minor but concerning leak at its pesticide plant in the city of Bhopal.
-Lax regulations, transnational liability evasion, austere approaches to maintenance, and negligent strategy at all levels meant that Union Carbide’s plant in Bhopal was approaching dereliction, bereft of numerous essential safety systems.
-A disaster was inevitable.
+A year after moving into their Corporate Center, Union Carbide's Indian subsidiary had a minor but concerning leak at its pesticide plant in the city of Bhopal.
+Not much became of it at the time—but it was an ominous portent for the low lying plant in the midst of a population center.
+Negligence at all levels meant that Union Carbide’s plant in Bhopal was approaching dereliction, bereft of numerous essential safety systems, and this minor leak marked the critical point.
+A disaster was now inevitable.

 And yet, production had to go on—then push came to shove.